What Happens to Your Body if You Drink Green Tea Every Day?

 Catechins, such as EGCG, the most abundant in green tea, minimize the effects of influenza A and B viruses.
 This has been described in scientific works: Thanks to the high natural content of catechins in Green tea, Camellia sinensis, could be the therapeutic answer to the prevention and treatment of influenza A.”

 Do you drink green tea every day?
 Be aware of its contraindications

 The beneficial properties of this substance are backed by research.
 However, it’s not without its contraindications and side effects.
 Its consumption shouldn’t exceed two cups a day, since it may have negative consequences such as:

 - Increased heart rate

-Also, you should avoid green tea when you’re taking medications or drinking alcoholic beverages.
+You should also avoid green tea if you’re on medication or drinking alcoholic beverages.
 This is due to its caffeine content.
-When you combine caffeine with other substances this can bring you undesired effects.
+When you combine caffeine with other substances, it can cause undesired effects.

 Experts recommend that pregnant women or women who are breastfeeding avoid drinking green tea.
 This is because it can cause adverse effects for the baby.
 Patients with high blood pressure, anemia, and digestive issues should also avoid drinking green tea or do so under medical supervision.